 Individuals who received a COVID-19 vaccine outside of Ontario or Canada who contact their local Public Health Unit will have their COVID-19 vaccine history verified and uploaded into the COVAX system.
-Depending on how many doses and which vaccines were previously administered (please refer to the COVID-19 Vaccine Information Guidance located on the ministry's website), pharmacies may administer an additional dose of an mRNA vaccine, if required to complete the vaccine series, in alignment with the ministry's guidance "Staying Up to Date with COVID-19 Vaccination".
+Depending on how many doses and which vaccines were previously administered (please refer to the COVID-19 Vaccine Guidance located on the ministry's website), pharmacies may administer an additional dose of an mRNA monovalent vaccine or a bivalent mRNA vaccine if applicable, if required to complete the vaccine series or as a booster.